 How to roast brussels sprouts

-- Add brussels sprouts to a bowl, then top with your oil, seasoning, and cheese.
+- Trim the ends and slice your brussels sprouts in half.
+Add to a bowl and top with olive oil, seasoning, and parmesan cheese.
+Toss to coat.

-- Optionally, sprinkle more parmesan cheese on top before serving.
+- Optionally, sprinkle on more parmesan just before serving for extra cheesy flavor.

 Recommended